IBM/aspera-cli/README.md

 * a browser for Aspera on Cloud authentication (web auth method)
 * a text editor for configuration file edition

 By default the CLI will assume that a graphical environment is available on windows, and on other systems, rely on the presence of the "DISPLAY" environment variable.
 It is also possible to force the graphical mode with option --ui :

 * `--ui=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
 * `--ui=text` forces a text environment, the URL or file path to open is displayed on terminal.

 ## HTTP proxy for REST

 To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honored by Ruby when calling REST APIs.

+## SSL CA certificate bundle

+`ascli` uses ruby `openssl` gem, which uses the `openssl` library, so certificates are checked against the ruby default certificates [OpenSSL::X509::DEFAULT_CERT_FILE](https://ruby-doc.org/stdlib-3.0.3/libdoc/openssl/rdoc/OpenSSL/X509/Store.html), which are typically the ones of `openssl` on Unix systems (Linux, macOS, etc..).
+The environment variables `SSL_CERT_FILE` and `SSL_CERT_DIR` are used if defined.

+`ascp` also needs to validate certificates when using WSS, `ascli` automatically sets the default ruby path as well for `ascp` using `-i` switch.

 ## Proxy auto config